vincenzozimb/DeepLearningTheory/book/content/DeepLearningTheory/v1/nngp.md

 We also require for the finite collections of rvs to satisfy the natural *marginalization property*, that is, given any subset of a given (finite) collection of rvs, the covariance matrix calculated with the definition has to coincide with the relevant sub-matrix of the full covariance matrix.
-If this condition is satisfied, then the **Kolmogorov extention theorem** guarantees the existence of the stochastic process.
+If this condition is satisfied, then the **Kolmogorov extension theorem** guarantees the existence of the stochastic process.

 ```